By Strength Oldschool

 Another tip is, don't always assume that these dumbbell hooks fit "ALL" dumbbell handles.
 That may not be the case, especially if you like using fat grip handles so always contact the company first to ask these types of important questions before buying.

-I contacted a company called Rebel Strength (UK company) to inquire about getting a pair of "custom made" Dumbbell Holders which would attach to my Power Rack.
+I contacted the company to inquire about getting a pair of "custom made" Dumbbell Holders which would attach to my Power Rack.
 Within a few weeks, my order was processed and manufactured.
 Cost wise, I do not fully recall, but somewhere around £250 (UK British Pounds).

 * UPDATE [8 Feb.
-2023]: After recently purchasing "Mad Spotter" Dumbbell Hooks, I have now briefly tested them out - My REVIEW can be read here!
+2023]: After recently purchasing "Mad Spotter" Dumbbell Hooks, I have now tested them out and Highly Recommend them - My REVIEW can be read here!

 No.1: No Back Frame Support

-When re-racking the dumbbell, safety is extremely important so there should be a back frame to the dumbbell holder so that the user can feel secure and confident in re-racking heavy dumbbells (i.e. a back frame to hit against as you re-rack the dumbbell).
+When re-racking the dumbbells, safety is extremely important so there should be a back frame to the design of the dumbbell holders so that the user can feel secure and confident in re-racking heavy dumbbells (i.e. a back frame to hit against as you re-rack the dumbbells).

 We have this support when using barbells and bench pressing in a rack so it's important to have it when using dumbbells as well.